“When educating the minds of our youth, we must not forget to educate their hearts.” – Dalai Lama

 Sex education is a non-statutory requirement and primary schools can choose whether they teach sex education to meet the needs of their pupils.
 After careful consideration and consultation with our school community, we have decided that we will only be teaching Relationship and Health Education (RHE) and therefore will not be teaching sex education at Kilburn Grange School.

-We use the 1Decision scheme of work to teach and deliver PSHE education and RHE.
+We use the 1Decision scheme of work to teach and deliver PSHE education and RHE, as well as other resources that are carefully inspected when and if they are needed.
 The 1Decision scheme of work is aligned with the statutory guidance and covers all the relevant elements that are required to be taught.
 1Decision brings together PSHE Education and RHE in a comprehensive scheme of learning and takes into account the age, needs and feelings of pupils.
 The curriculum also offers a robust understanding of safeguarding through the comprehensive PSHE, RHE and e-safety programmes.
 The scheme of work has been awarded the PSHE Association Quality Mark.
-In this scheme of work, relationship education is taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).